Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 These men rely on societal expectations and gender roles to suck everything they can from their unsuspecting partner, giving back as little as possible.

-You find yourself buying everything for the household while also doing the majority of the housework and emotional labor
+But it’s not only financial matters.
+He’ll convince you to live with him, but you find yourself buying everything for the household while doing most of the housework and emotional labor.

 It’s not men that are users.
 People, in general, can be users.
 It’s a humanity issue.
 When someone sees a free ride, they try to hitch on, regardless of gender.

-However, there are unique issues affecting women that make it easier for female breadwinners to get sucked into this trap, and this article focuses on those issues.
+However, there are unique issues affecting women that make it easier for female breadwinners to get sucked into this trap.

 Social and Psychological Reasons Women Get Taken Advantage Of